 The JCU Companions in Mission program is a series of two semester-long, cohort-based formation experiences for staff and faculty at John Carroll University.
-Part 1 or the program involves study of the Jesuit Catholic tradition of higher education and contemporary issues, an introduction to Ignatian spirituality and a day of retreat/reflection, a local service experience, and a practical application to one’s work.
+Part 1 of the program involves the study of the Jesuit Catholic tradition of higher education and contemporary issues, an introduction to Ignatian spirituality and a day of retreat/reflection, a local service experience, and a practical application to one’s work.
 The Office of University Mission and Identity will sponsor and staff the program with the help of campus partners and content experts.
 The Program is open to faculty and staff who are nominated by their area vice president or dean and consists of the following components:

 Study of the Jesuit Catholic Tradition of Higher Education:

 The cohort will have five two-hour workshop sessions during which they discuss brief assigned readings and videos on the following topics:

 - Ignatian spirituality, rooted in the life of Ignatius, with a focus on Ignatian discernment

 - How the Jesuits became involved in education and Jesuit education today

 - John Carroll University’s identity as (1) a university, (2) Catholic, (3) Jesuit, and (4) open to “people of all faiths and no faith”

 - Jesuit mission: promoting a faith that does justice